 As blood poured from White’s wounds, two of the Big Six women screamed and fled into the wings.
 “Get back into your line!”
 Lionel Lawrence, acting as stage manager, shouted loudly enough for the audience to hear.
 One of the women headed back onstage, but again turned to flee.
 Two of the remaining four women on stage collapsed.
 Lawrence ordered the orchestra to continue playing and rang down the curtain on one of the most dramatic endings of a performance in theatre history.

-As the audience members realized that the shots hadn’t actually been part of the show, several fainted.
+Audience members realized that the shots hadn’t actually been part of the show.
+Several fainted.
 Lionel Lawrence, fearing a panic, rushed into the house from the wings, shouting, “Ladies and gentlemen: A serious accident has happened.
 We shall not be able to go on with the play.
 I ask you, therefore, to pass out as quietly as you can.
 There is no need for any alarm, I assure you.”
 Most of the audience calmed down and filed from the theatre without a dangerous amount of commotion.

 |Harry Kendall Thaw, millionaire Pittsburgh playboy, whose sanity was in question long before he shot White, in a sketch by Ike Morgan, illustrator of The Wogglebug Book by L. Frank Baum and friend of Wizard of Oz composer Paul Tietjens.|

-Meanwhile the on-duty fireman Paul Brudi intercepted Thaw, who was heading toward an elevator.
+Meanwhile, the on-duty fireman Paul Brudi intercepted Thaw, who was heading toward an elevator.
 Brudi disarmed Thaw and escorted him down to street level in the elevator and into the custody of New York City policeman Anthony L. Debs.
-Evelyn Nesbit Thaw, who’d been sitting near the rear of the theatre with her husband and two friends during the performance, fled to the apartment of her close friend May McKenzie, a chorus girl who’d played the role of Bardo in The Wizard of Oz during its pre-Broadway run in Chicago in summer 1902.
+Evelyn Nesbit Thaw, who’d been sitting near the rear of the theatre with her husband and two friends during the performance, fled to the apartment of her close friend May McKenzie, a chorus girl who’d played the role of Bardo in the original 1902 Chicago cast of The Wizard of Oz.

 |May McKenzie, Wizard of Oz actress and staunch chum of Evelyn Nesbit Thaw.
 McKenzie stuck to her friend’s side throughout Harry Thaw’s trial.
 Though expected to be called as a witness, she was not.|